 What Transmittable Diseases Do Raccoons Carry?

-Raccoons carry numerous diseases that can be detrimental to both human and pet health, and transmission is usually the result of incorrect handling of the pests, which leads to bites or scratches, or direct contact with raccoon feces.
+Raccoons can carry several diseases detrimental to the health of both humans and pets.
+Transmission is usually the result of incorrect handling of the pests, which leads to bites, scratches, or direct contact with raccoon feces.
 Here are a few of the most common diseases carried by raccoons:

-- Leptospirosis - bacteria spread via excrement which causes fever, headache, chills, muscle aches, jaundice, and potentially even kidney or liver failure.
+- Leptospirosis: Bacteria spread via excrement which causes fever, headache, chills, muscle aches, jaundice, and potentially kidney or liver failure.

 Raccoons and Roundworm